 To get rid of the folk devil – there is a moral panic.
 This always involves atrocity tales – false stories endlessly repeated that sum up their badness and cause outrage.
-It sometimes involves a subversion myth – a story that explains the way in which a member of a social circle has turned out to be a wrong un & has rained evil upon the righteous.
+It sometimes involves a subversion myth – a story that explains the way in which a member of a social circle has turned out to be wicked, and has rained evil upon the righteous.

 Stanley Cohen’s model for moral panics goes roughly like this:

-3. Symbolisation – shorthands are used to sum up the threat, often visual: Union Jack flag, For Britain pin badge.
+3. Symbolisation – shorthands are used to sum up the threat, often visual.

 4. Prediction – future evil deeds are expected & confirmation bias, intense scrutiny & myths tends to supply them until the panic is over.